Nancy-Kolaski/Nancy-Kolaski.github.io/project5.md

 - The KNN classifies data in proximity to it's neighbors.
   - Test Accuracy Scores = 88.46%
   - Accuracy of the results are determined by looking at how close the model’s predictions and estimates match the known classes in the testing set.
+  - Review that this algorithm works by comparing distances between nearby data points to determine which group each point belongs to.
   - A typical proportion for comparison purposes would be 75% training set & 25% testing set.